William Prince (actor)

-William LeRoy Prince (January 26, 1913 – October 8, 1996) was an American actor who appeared in numerous soap operas and made dozens of guest appearances on primetime series as well as playing villains in movies like The Gauntlet, The Cat from Outer Space and Spontaneous Combustion.
+William Leroy Prince (January 26, 1913 – October 8, 1996) was an American actor who appeared in numerous soap operas and made dozens of guest appearances on primetime series as well as playing villains in movies like The Gauntlet, The Cat from Outer Space and Spontaneous Combustion.

 Early life

-Prince was born in Nichols, New York, the son of Myrtle Jane (née Osborne), a nurse, and Miles Gorman Prince, who worked in sales.
+Prince was born in Nichols, New York.

 When Prince was a senior at Cornell University, he left to act in The Taming of the Shrew as part of a Federal Theatre tour.
 He gained additional experience with the Barter Theater in Abingdon, Virginia, including a trip to New York for a 1937 production.
 He also performed in Shakespeare's plays in a company headed by Maurice Evans.

 Career

 Early in Prince's career, he supplemented his limited income from acting in summer stock productions in Pennsylvania by photographing children professionally.
 Off-season from summer stock he was an announcer at WQXR radio in New York City.

 Prince portrayed Richard in Ah, Wilderness!
 In 1942, he played Private Quizz West in The Eve of St. Mark.
 His Broadway debut came in The Eternal Road.
 After signing a film contract, he acted in Destination Tokyo, Objective Burma, and Dead Reckoning.

 Prince worked primarily in television in the 1950s, having moved back to New York.
 In 1947, he became one of the founding members of The Actors Studio.
-Over the next decade, he made numerous appearances on anthology drama series such as Studio One, Philco Television Playhouse, and Armstrong Circle Theatre, and in 1955, Prince co-starred with Gary Merrill in the second season of Justice, an NBC drama about lawyers of the Legal Aid Society of New York.
+Over the next decade, he made numerous appearances on anthology drama series such as Studio One, The Philco Television Playhouse, and Armstrong Circle Theatre, and in 1955, Prince co-starred with Gary Merrill in the second season of Justice, an NBC drama about lawyers of the Legal Aid Society of New York.